Mini–mental state examination: Interpretations

 The MMSE may help differentiate different types of dementias.
 People with Alzheimer's disease may score significantly lower on orientation to time and place as well as recall, compared to those who have dementia with Lewy bodies, vascular dementia, or Parkinson's disease dementia.
+Furthermore, in Alzheimer's disease and MCI, the MMSE score correlates with electroneurophysiological biomarkers of dementia, such as slowing of EEG activity and changes in evoked potentials.

 Copyright issues

 The MMSE was first published in 1975 as an appendix to an article written by Marshal F. Folstein, Susan Folstein, and Paul R. McHugh.
 It was published in Volume 12 of the Journal of Psychiatric Research, published by Pergamon Press.
 While the MMSE was attached as an appendix to the article, the copyright ownership of the MMSE (to the extent that it contains copyrightable content) remained with the three authors.
 Pergamon Press was subsequently taken over by Elsevier, who also took over copyright of the Journal of Psychiatric Research.

 The authors later transferred all their intellectual property rights, including the copyright of the MMSE, to MiniMental registering the transfer with the U.S. Copyright Office on June 8, 2000.
 In March 2001, MiniMental entered into an exclusive agreement with Psychological Assessment Resources granting PAR the exclusive rights to publish, license, and manage all intellectual property rights to the MMSE in all media and languages in the world.
 Despite the many free versions of the test that are available on the internet, PAR claims that the official version is copyrighted and must be ordered only through it.
 At least one legal expert has claimed that PAR's copyright claims are weak.
 The enforcement of copyright on the MMSE has been compared to the phenomenon of "stealth" or "submarine" patents, in which a patent applicant waited until an invention gained widespread popularity before allowing the patent to issue, and only then commenced enforcement.
 Such applications are no longer possible, given changes in patent law.
 The enforcement of the copyright has led to researchers looking for alternative strategies in assessing cognition.

 PAR have also asserted their copyright against an alternative diagnostic test, "Sweet 16", which was designed to avoid the copyright issues surrounding the MMSE.
 Sweet 16 was a 16-item assessment developed and validated by Tamara Fong and published in March 2011; like the MMSE it included orientation and three-object recall.
 Assertion of copyright forced the removal of this test from the Internet.